fastapi/typer/docs/tutorial/arguments.md

 ## Other uses

-`typer.Argument()` has several other use-cases; for data validation, to enable other features, etc. You will learn about these later in the docs.
+`typer.Argument()` has several other use cases.
+Such as for data validation, to enable other features, etc.

+You will see about these use cases later in the docs.